-The IBM/Marist Joint Study began in 1988 with the installation of a \$10 million IBM 3090 mainframe computer in Donnelly Hall.
-Over the past two decades, Marist has worked with IBM to carry out several major upgrades of its mainframe computer.
-In the Fall 2006 semester, the College installed a new System z mainframe that provides a level of computing power ordinarily associated with large research universities and Fortune 500 companies.
-The College collaborated with IBM to plan and equip the new \$20 million James A. Cannavino Library with state-of-the-art technology.
-The partnership has also developed and implemented a comprehensive Ethernet network that reaches into every student room on campus and supports every faculty and administrative office and every academic building.
+The Marist/IBM Joint Study began with the installation of a \$10 million IBM 3090 mainframe computer in Donnelly Hall.
+Over the past three decades, Marist has worked with IBM to carry out several major upgrades of its mainframe computer.
+In the Spring 2012 semester, the College installed a new z Systems mainframe that provides a level of computing power ordinarily associated with large research universities and Fortune 500 companies.
+Marist and IBM have collaborated on two IBM Shared University Research grants that have helped to enhance Marist's e-learning initiatives.
+Marist and IBM have collaborated on building a test bed for software defined networks (SDN) which has been used to demonstrate use cases such as disaster recovery within a software defined environment (SDE).
+Marist and